This was written by AI

 1fatal: detected dubious ownership in repository

-Git refuses to work in directories not owned by the current user (a security feature added in 2022).
+Git refuses to work in directories not owned by the current user.
 Added:

 1RUN git config --global --add safe.directory /app/stable-diffusion-webui

-Progress!
-The installation script started running.
-It began downloading dependencies.
-Things were installing.
-And then...
+The installation script started running and downloading dependencies.

 1error: can't find Rust compiler

-The tokenizers package (used by Hugging Face transformers) needs to compile native code.
-No problem, let's install Rust:
+The tokenizers package needs to compile native code.
+Installed Rust via apt:

 1RUN apt-get install -y rustc cargo